 What can I do if I think I got food poisoning from a restaurant?
 First, contact your healthcare provider if you have severe symptoms such as diahrrea and vomiting.
 You can also contact your state or local health department to report where you ate.
 You may have contracted a foodborne illness that is reportable.
 The local health department will follow-up to determine if the restaurant has any food safety violations, if there is an outbreak and if others have become ill.
 You can also go to igotsick website to make an anonymous foodborne complaint.

 What should I do if I have bitten by a bat or dog who may have rabies?
 The amount of time that animals can spread rabies varies by animal.
-For specific recommendations following an exposure, contact your doctor or public health department.
+For specific recommendations following an exposure, contact your healthcare provider or public health department.
 If you are exposed to a rabid animal, immediately wash all bite wounds and scratches with soap and water.
 See a doctor as soon as possible.
-After an exposure to a proven or suspected rabid animal, rabies shots should be started as recommended by your doctor.
+After an exposure to a proven or suspected rabid animal, rabies shots should be started as recommended by your healthcare provider.
 For more information, visit our Rabies page.

 Where can I go to get an immunization exemption?
 There are three types of exemptions allowed in Utah: medical, personal and religious.
 You can obtain a medical exemtpion from your healthcare provider.
 You can obtain a personal or religious exemption from any Utah public health department.
 For more information, visit the Utah Immunization Program website.